Herbert Bunning: Life and career

 In addition to La Princesse Osra, Bunning published two orchestral suites, Shepherd's Call, 1893, and Village Suite, 1896; a scena, Sir Launcelot and Queen Guinevere, 1905; incidental music for a 1906 stage play Robin Hood; and a quantity of vocal and instrumental music.
 The British Library lists 97 compositions by Bunning in its holdings, mostly songs.

 Bunning, who was half French, was married to Marguerite Wilhelmine, Marquise de Moligny.
 They had one child, who died in infancy.
-Bunning died at his home in Thundersley, Essex, aged 74, five weeks after the death of his wife.
+Bunning died at his home in Thundersley, Essex on 26 November 1937, aged 74, five weeks after the death of his wife.
+He was cremated and buried at City of London Cemetery.